Pope Francis Fast Facts

 As archbishop of Buenos Aires, Bergoglio took the bus to work and cooked his own meals.

-Pope Francis had part of one lung removed when he was a young man, but is in good health, according to the Vatican spokesman Rev. Federico Lombardi.
+Part of one lung was removed when he was a young man, but is in good health, according to the Vatican spokesman Rev. Federico Lombardi.

 Timeline: